 Dayna Nelson (B.A. cand., University of Waterloo) attended the 75th Annual Meeting of the American Scientific Affiliation (July 22 – 25, 2016, Azusa Pacific University).
 ASA 2016 was a fantastic success, and it was my favourite of the conferences I’ve attended so far.
 The theme “Brain, Mind and Faith” was of particular interest to me because it focused on the interplay between psychology and religion–topics that are normally handled separately in my studies.

 I will be dating myself here: many, many years ago, actor Lily Tomlin, a master of many comedic roles, would portray a precocious five-year old girl named Edith Ann.
 Sitting in a vastly oversized chair, she would regale listeners with stories about her daily adventures, which often included her dog Buster.
 She would end each segment by saying “And that’s the truth,”

-Timothy Opperman attended the 75th Annual Meeting of the American Scientific Affiliation (July 22 – 25, 2016, Azusa Pacific University).
+Timothy Opperman (Regent College, Vancouver) attended the 75th Annual Meeting of the American Scientific Affiliation (July 22 – 25, 2016, Azusa Pacific University).
 I had a fantastic time attending the annual conference of the American Scientific Affiliation, and I felt particularly fortunate that my first time was the 75 Anniversary of the ASA.

 CSCA folks are encouraged to read our January 2017 newsletter.
 Here you can read our report on the first year of our Local Chapters Project and some exciting developments as we begin our second year.

 Our CSCA Vancouver chapter is very pleased to have Dr. Tom McLeish of Durham University, UK visit us this fall!
 From October 31 to Nov 3, Tom will be giving a number of public talks in BC’s Lower Mainland (details below).
 Tom McLeish is Professor of Physics at Durham University and also chairs the Royal Society’s education committee.
 After a first degree in physics and PhD (1987) in polymer physics at Cambridge University, a lectureship at Sheffield University, in complex fluid physics, lead to a chair at Leeds University from 1993.
 McLeish takes a fresh approach to the science and religion debate, taking …